jgsantiagojr/BMDD_Force_Handle_Test/README.md

-# BMDD_Force_Handle_Test
+Biomedical Device Design: Force to Handle and Motion Test

-The software required for the a walker test rig that measures pressure applied to handles and motion of either side of the walker.
+This repository includes the software required to collect, record, and process data representing the motion of a walker and pressure applied to its handles from IMUs and pressure sensors applied to a walker.
+It also includes the data collected from our 18 trials and the graphs produced.

+The Software, Data and Graphs can be found in their respectively named folders.